You technically don’t need an attorney to bring an Illinois truck lawsuit but they can be helpful for the following things:

 Need Help After An Illinois Truck Accident?

-Rosenfeld Injury Lawyers can come in right after a truck accident and do everything to preserve your right to recover in the future.
+Rosenfeld Injury Lawyers LLC can come in right after a truck accident and do everything to preserve your right to recover in the future.
 If you hire us, we can make sure your lawsuit gets all of the attention and resources it needs to compete against even the biggest of companies.
 Plus, we won't charge you anything if you're not happy with the outcome.
 Why wait?
-Begin your road to recovery today and call the Rosenfeld Injury Lawyers.
+Begin your road to recovery today and call the Rosenfeld Injury Lawyers LLC.

 For additional information see the following pages: